Brittany: Additional waves of Britons

-Brythonic (British Celtic) settlement increased during the Anglo-Saxon invasion of Britain in the 5th and 6th centuries to seek refuge from the Anglo-Saxon invaders.
+Brythonic (British Celtic) settlement increased during the Anglo-Saxon settlement of Britain in the 5th and 6th centuries to seek refuge from the Anglo-Saxon invaders.
 It is from this event that Brittany derives its name.

 The Brythonic community around the 6th century.
 The sea was a communication medium rather than a barrier.

 Scholars such as Léon Fleuriot have suggested a two-wave model of migration from Britain which saw the emergence of an independent Breton people and established the dominance of the Brythonic Breton language in Armorica.
 Their petty kingdoms are now known by the names of the counties that succeeded them—Domnonée (Devon), Cornouaille (Cornwall), Léon (Caerleon); but these names in Breton and Latin are in most cases identical to their British homelands.
 (In Breton and French, however, Gwened or Vannetais continued the name of the indigenous Veneti.)
 Although the details remain confused, these colonies consisted of related and intermarried dynasties which repeatedly unified (as by the 7th-century Saint Judicaël) before splintering again according to Celtic inheritance practices.